fishjam-dev/ts-client-sdk/contributing.md

 Use the `npm run e2e` command to run them.
 You may need to install the browsers using this command: `npx playwright install --with-deps`.

-The e2e tests start a Jellyfish instance via Docker and [Testcontainers](https://node.testcontainers.org/).
+The e2e tests start a Fishjam instance via Docker and [Testcontainers](https://node.testcontainers.org/).

 #### Colima